Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: Abstract

 \section{Abstract}

-We present a novel data-driven strategy to choose the hyperparameter $k$ in the $k$-NN regression estimator.
+We present a novel data-driven strategy to choose the hyperparameter $k$ in the $k$-NN regression estimator without using any hold-out data.
 We treat the problem of choosing the hyperparameter as an iterative procedure (over $k$) and propose using an easily implemented in practice strategy based on the idea of \textit{early stopping} and the \textit{minimum discrepancy principle}.
-This model selection strategy is proven to be minimax-optimal, under the fixed-design assumption on covariates, over some smoothness function classes, for instance, the Lipschitz functions class on a bounded domain.
-The novel method often improves statistical performance on artificial and real-world data sets in comparison to other model selection strategies, such as the Hold-out method and $5$--fold cross-validation.
+This model selection strategy is proven to be minimax-optimal over some smoothness function classes, for instance, the Lipschitz functions class on a bounded domain.
+The novel method often improves statistical performance on artificial and real-world data sets in comparison to other model selection strategies, such as the Hold-out method, $5$--fold cross-validation, and AIC criterion.
 The novelty of the strategy comes from reducing the computational time of the model selection procedure while preserving the statistical (minimax) optimality of the resulting estimator.
-More precisely, given a sample of size $n$, if one should choose $k$ among $\left\{ 1, \ldots, n \right\}$, assuming that the nearest neighbors are already precomputed, the strategy reduces the computational time of the generalized cross-validation or Akaike's AIC criteria from $\mathcal{O}\left( n^3 \right)$ to $\mathcal{O}\left( n^2 (n - k) \right)$, where $k$ is the proposed (minimum discrepancy principle) value of the nearest neighbors.
-Code for the simulations is provided at \href{https://github.com/YaroslavAveryanov/Minimum-discrepancy-principle-for-choosing-k}{https://github.com/YaroslavAveryanov/MDP-for-choosing-k}.
+More precisely, given a sample of size $n$, if one should choose $k$ among $\left\{ 1, \ldots, n \right\}$, and $\left\{ f^1, \ldots, f^n \right\}$ are the estimators of the regression function, the minimum discrepancy principle requires the calculation of a fraction of the estimators, while this is not the case for the generalized cross-validation, Akaike's AIC criteria, or Lepskii principle.

 \keywords{Nonparametric regression \and $k$-NN estimator \and early stopping \and minimum discrepancy principle \and minimax estimator}